Halloween Door Decorations: Great Wreaths and Entry Accents

 Black Hand Wreath

-A purchased tinsel wreath is only part of the door display in this eerie idea.
-Adhere fake purple nails to a jewelry-display hand form (found at hobby stores), and mount it in the center of your wreath.
-The hanging sign, available below, makes a creepy note to hang from outstretched fingers.
+A purchased tinsel wreath is only part of the front door decor in this eerie idea.
+Adhere fake purple nails to a jewelry-display hand form (found at hobby stores) and mount it in the center of your wreath.
+The downloadable hanging sign makes a creepy note to hang from outstretched fingers.

 "Boo" Welcome Mat

 This high-impact doormat requires just minutes of work.
 Simply lay stencils on top of a plain black doormat and stencil with white paint.
 Let dry and prop with a selection of pumpkins for full effect.

 Check out the transformation of 44 wide-mouth jar bands into a fun Halloween wreath.
 It's a fun, budget-friendly project that calls for only a handful of materials.

 Monster Eyes Halloween Wreath

 This fuzzy orange wreath guarantees trick-or-treaters won't miss your front door.
 Wrap a wreath form with 1-3 orange feather boas, depending on how dense you want your results.
 Hot-glue googly eyes to pipe cleaners and use florists pins to secure them to the wreath.

 A bag of inexpensive plastic spiders and a plastic foam wreath are all you need to create a creepy-crawly front door wreath.
 Simply paint a wreath shape black and hot-glue the spiders to the wreath.
 And make sure to save space in the center for the mother-of-all: a big arachnid.